GraviWaves/Typing-software-cheat-software/README.md

 Keyboard Jump: https://www.typing.com/student/game/keyboard-jump

 This application was not created for take high score in the "Keyboard Jump" game.
 But it was create for fun.
-This code is slow and the code is not so efficient.
+This code is slow and not so efficient.
 But I coded it only for challenge myself to do something new.

 For use this code:
 1) Run the code